 - Dr. Husein Moloo's role as the Director of Planetary Health continues to create momentum with the launch of the Planetary Health Lab in January 2024.
-This growing team is intended to act as a hub for multidisciplinary research influencing policies both within the medical school and throughout The Ottawa Hospital's (TOH) network in the coming years. - Recommendations: Specific mentorship and funding opportunities for medical students to engage with planetary health research, such as a dedicated research scholarship or funded summer project, should be considered.
+This growing team is intended to act as a hub for multidisciplinary research influencing policies both within the medical school and throughout The Ottawa Hospital's (TOH) network in the coming years. - Recommendations: Mechanisms by which community members disproportionately affected by climate change can provide input and make decisions on research activities should be considered.